mondoohq/docs/docs/mql/resources/aws-pack/aws.iam.usercredentialreportentry.md

 Entry in AWS IAM credential report

-The `aws.iam.credentialreportentry` provides fields for assessing the metadata for individual IAM Credential Report entries.
+The `aws.iam.credentialreportentry` resource provides fields for assessing the metadata for individual IAM Credential Report entries.
 For usage, read the `aws.iam` resource documentation.

 **Init**